harness/developer-hub/docs/platform/10_Git-Experience/configure-git-experience-for-harness-entities.md

 #### Referenced entities are in different repositories

-If the referenced entities exist in a different repo, they are fetched from the default branch of the repo where the entities are stored.​
+If the referenced entities exist in a different repository, they are fetched from the default branch of the repo where the entities are stored.​
+This ensures:
+- Teams always use tested and approved templates.
+- Teams cannot execute pipelines using templates from different branches that have not yet been tested.

 Let us look at an example: